🔍 공개 퀴즈 검색

 What is persuasion?

-1. Telling a story or narrative
+1. Telling a story or sharing a narrative experience

-2. Expressing personal feelings or emotions
+2. Expressing personal feelings or emotions to others

 3. Convincing someone to believe, feel, or do something ✓

-4. Informing people or providing information
+4. Informing people by providing factual information

 What are the two critical elements of effective persuasion?

-1. Tone and style
+1. Tone and style of the writing

 2. Purpose and audience ✓

-3. Length and complexity
+3. Length and complexity of the text

-4. Grammar and spelling
+4. Grammar and spelling accuracy

 What is purpose in persuasive communication?

-3. Your personal opinion only
+3. Your personal opinion on the subject matter

 4. The topic or subject you're writing about